felis/USB_Host_Shield_2.0/README.md

 ```

 * This means that your dongle does not support 2.0+EDR, so you will need another dongle.
 Please see the following [list](https://github.com/felis/USB_Host_Shield_2.0/wiki/Bluetooth-dongles) for tested working dongles.

+> When compiling I am getting the following error: "fatal error: SPI.h: No such file or directory".

+* Please make sure to include the SPI library like so: ```#include <SPI.h>``` in your .ino file.